baileywhitbread/CharacterVarieties.jl/README.md

 using Pkg; Pkg.add(url="https://github.com/baileywhitbread/CharacterVarieties.jl")
 ```

-This will install the `CharacterVarieties.jl` package.
+This will install the `CharacterVarieties.jl` package and its dependencies.
 To load the package, copy-paste and run the below:

 ```julia
 using CharacterVarieties